Painful intelligence: What AI can tell us about human suffering: Letting go and relaxation as unifying principles

-One might think such a mind-state with no contents must have neutral valence, and could even be boring.
-Yet, Buddhist philosophy claims it is extremely happy and pleasant, in fact pure bliss.
+One might think such a mind-state with no contents must have neutral valence, and could even be boring.\footnote{But obviously, boredom is a mental phenomenon, akin to an emotion, which cannot exist in a truly empty mind.
+For a review on boredom research, see \citet{danckert2023search}.} Yet, Buddhist philosophy claims it is extremely happy and pleasant, in fact pure bliss.
 It is claimed to be the only thing that is not unsatisfactory in any way.
-This may perhaps be understood if we consider the mind in such as state to be \textit{completely} empty, and we have seen that even a relatively empty mind seems to be, for some reason, quite happy.\footnote{In particular, the mind might be empty of all perception in addition to thinking, even including proprioception and interoception (feeling of the body, see footnote~\ref{propriofn} in Chapter~\ref{consciousness.ch}), which are partly the basis of the feeling of ``self''.
-The Japanese Zen master Dogen said that he experienced the ``dropping away of body and mind'', while \citet[p.~158]{brahm} emphasizes that in deep meditative absorption (jh\=ana), ``the five senses have shut down''.
-Clearly, such complete emptiness can only be achieved by letting go of everything, not by making an effort to empty the mind.} Nevertheless, we find yet another interesting paradox: How can having a completely empty mind possibly be pleasant, since it logically should not contain any pleasure either.
-I will not try to resolve this paradox which seems to reach metaphysical depths; let me just quote S\=ariputta, one of the closest disciples of the Buddha, who put it very simply:\footnote{\AN{9.34}} \begin{quote} Just that is the pleasure here, my friend: where there is nothing felt. \end{quote}
+This may perhaps be understood if we consider the mind in such a state to be \textit{completely} empty, and we have seen that even a relatively empty mind seems to be, for some reason, quite happy.\footnote{In particular, the mind might be empty of all perception in addition to thinking, even including proprioception and interoception (feeling of the body, see footnote~\ref{propriofn} in Chapter~\ref{consciousness.ch}), which are partly the basis of the feeling of ``self''.
+The Japanese Zen master Dogen said that he experienced the ``dropping away of body and mind'', while \citet[p.~158]{brahm} emphasizes that in deep meditative absorption (\textit{jh\=ana}), ``the five senses have shut down''.
+Clearly, such complete emptiness can only be achieved by letting go of everything, a total mental relaxation, not by making an effort to empty the mind.} Nevertheless, we find yet another interesting paradox: How can having a completely empty mind possibly be pleasant since it logically should not contain any pleasure either?
+I will not try to resolve this paradox, which seems to reach metaphysical depths; let me just quote S\=ariputta, one of the closest disciples of the Buddha, who put it very simply:\footnote{\AN{9.34}, translated by Thanissaro Bhikkhu.} \begin{quote} Just that is the pleasure here, my friend: where there is nothing felt. \end{quote}